Portuguese Expeditionary Corps

-The Portuguese Expeditionary Corps (CEP, Portuguese: Corpo Expedicionário Português) was the main military force from Portugal that fought in the Western Front, during World War I. Portuguese neutrality ended in 1916 after the Portuguese seizure of German merchant ships resulted in the German Empire declaring war on Portugal.
+The Portuguese Expeditionary Corps (CEP, Portuguese: Corpo Expedicionário Português) was the main expeditionary force from Portugal that fought in the Western Front, during World War I. Portuguese neutrality ended in 1916 after the Portuguese seizure of German merchant ships resulted in the German Empire declaring war on Portugal.
 The expeditionary force was raised soon after and included around 55,000 soldiers.

 Background

 At the outbreak of the First World War, Portugal had declared its neutrality.
 The country remained neutral until 1916, though occasional skirmishes between Portuguese and German colonial troops occurred in Africa.
 In March 1916, the Portuguese Government seized a number of merchant ships belonging to the Central Powers which were anchored in Lisbon.
 The German government took this as a hostile act and declared war.

 The Government announced it would raise an expeditionary force to fight on the Western Front, with the first units being raised by July.
 In early 1917, the force was split into two elements: